DionKill/ps4-linux-tutorial/docs/setup.md

 1. Internal HDD
 	- Baikal still unsupported, veeery slow, needs free space
 2. External HDD/SSD
+    - External USB Hard Disk Drive or USB Solid State Drive.
+Use a USB 3.x capable disk and cable for the best performance
-	- Requires an external SATA-USB or NVMe-USB adapter
+	- External SATA-USB or NVMe-USB adapter (if using a SATA/NVMe drive)
 	- You can use a pendrive, nobody's stopping you, but it's gonna be painful

 ## PS4 system